team-umlaut/umlaut/README.md

 ## Developing

-Only spotty test coverage, sorry, but we're trying to improve.
+Some test coverage not yet complete, but we're trying to improve.
 Don't trust if all tests pass everythings good, but if tests fail, that's an unacceptable commit.
 Try to add tests with new features, although we understand when nobody can figure out a good way to test (esp our legacy architecture).